kufreu/kufreu.github.io/batchSaga.md

-# batch scripts and saga
+# batch scripting and saga